lkwhite/lab-website-new/_pages/positions.md

 ### Graduate students

-We are accepting new graduate students for projects focused on RNA biology, technology development, RNA therapeutics, and computational biology.
+We welcome new graduate students interested in projects focused on RNA biology, technology development, RNA therapeutics, and computational biology.
+Please contact Jay to discuss opportunities.

-Projects in the lab often combine "wet" and "dry" skill sets.
-While you don't need to be skilled in both starting out, you can bet you'll be skilled in both when you leave!
+We value perspectives of people from all backgrounds and are committed to providing a equitable and inclusive training environtment free of bias and discrimination.

 ### Postdoctoral fellows